Tooth Cavities & Dental Fillings in Monument

 Filling Resolutions for your Cavity Complications

-While several different types of filling material can be used for the treatment, our offices at Woodmoor Dental prefer the use of:
+While several different types of filling material can be used for the treatment, our offices at Woodmoor Family Dentistry prefer the use of:

 - Composite Fillings - a more natural and unnoticeable appearance in comparison to the silver mercury-containing amalgam option.
 These tooth-colored fillings are composed of a mixture of powdered glass and acrylic resin compounds that are available in a variety of shades to help match the color of your skin!